Your Definitive Guide to Pet Sitting Insurance

 Starting a pet sitting or dog walking business is a risky venture.
 In fact — starting any type of business involves a level of risk.
-You are risking your time, your energy and your finances.
+This is more than just the costs to start a pet sitting or dog walking business.
+You are risking your time, your energy and other opportunities.
 While you may not be investing a million dollars — you are still making an investment.
 The goal of your business is to provide a return on that investment but occasionally — the return is not what you expected — hence the risk!

 Now Pet Sitting Insurance fits into this puzzle by mitigating your risk for particular actions and/or occurrences by transferring the risk to an Insurance Carrier who then charges you a fee.
 Your Insurance Carrier pools the risk of many clients to make the payments more affordable for their customers.

 Time To Pet highly recommends that pet sitters and dog walkers carry some form of Pet Sitting Insurance to help mitigate their risk.
 Pet Sitting Insurance can give you financial protection if an accident occurs and having Insurance can also provide you, your staff members and your clients peace of mind.
 Think of it this way — if you were hiring a contractor to build your house and narrowed it down to two but one had insurance and one didn’t — who would you pick?